Skip to main content

 Places

-Places uses our place database to detect when a user visits a place, chain, or category, even if you haven't set up geofences for those places.
+With Places, you can use our points-of-interest (POI) database to detect when a user visits a place, chain, or category, even if you haven't set up geofences for those places.

 Places provides the following user context: